 The Davis-Putter Scholarship Fund is open to LGBTQ students across the nation pursuing social and economic justice.
-These scholarships are need-based, meaning applicants must submit a FAFSA form and provide the Fund with details about their living expenses.
-Applicants must submit a personal statement of no more than 1,000 words detailing their involvement with “progressive social activity” and how their education will benefit movements for social change.
+These scholarships are need-based, meaning applicants must fill out the FAFSA and send in their Student Aid Report.
+Applicants must also submit a personal statement of no more than 1,000 words detailing their involvement with “progressive social activity” and how their education will benefit movements for social change.

 Amount: Up to $15,000

 Deadline: April 1, 2022 (applications open in January)

 Apply here: https://davisputter.org/apply-for-scholarships/